 Professor Atsuki Higashiyama, Ritsumeikan University College of Letters, studied the perceived size and perceived distance of objects when looking through one’s legs.
 A topic so imaginative that it was awarded at the 26th First Annual Ig Nobel Prize Ceremony at Harvard University.
-The Ig Nobel Prizes "honor achievements that make people LAUGH, and then THINK" and have been awarded to 10 unusual scientific achievements every year since 1991.
+The Ig Nobel Prizes honor achievements that make people LAUGH, and then THINK" and have been awarded for 10 unusual scientific achievements every year since 1991.

 This between-leg effect did not occur when the viewer wore goggles that rotate vision 180 degrees while remaining upright.
-But this effect did occur when the viewer wore the goggles while inverting the body.
+However, the effect did occur when the viewer wore the goggles while inverting the body.
 These findings support the proprioceptive theory that this visual change is due to the inversion of the upper body, not just rotating the retinal image.

 Professor Higashiyama has been researching human senses and perceptions for 40 years.
-He hopes to inspire young students and researchers to study topics that interest them, as well as issues that “no one else will take up.”
+He hopes to inspire young students and researchers to study topics that interest them, as well as issues that 'no one else will take up'.
 Maybe one day it will lead to another Ritsumeikan member winning an Ig Nobel Prize!
 He is truly honored for the recognition, and Ritsumeikan University is proud to have him in our community.